-5.8: SUSPENSIONS:
+5.8 SUSPENSION

-- 1. Permitted modifications: Suspension systems are free, subject to MSA regulations. - 2.
-Prohibited modifications: Active suspension is prohibited. - 3.
+1. Permitted modifications: Suspension systems are free, subject to MSA regulations.

+- 2. Prohibited modifications: Active suspension is prohibited. - 3.
 Wheelbase/track: Free.

-5.9: TRANSMISSIONS:
+5.9 TRANSMISSION

-The gearbox must be standard to the engine and have a maximum of 6 forward gears.
+The gearbox must be standard to the engine.

 There must be a means of reverse, which may be internal or external to the gearbox; this must be operable by the driver whilst normally seated.
 Cars will be required to drive in reverse a minimum distance of 3 metres on the flat during which one of the wheels will be required to pass over a block 40mm square.